 Then with under 2:30 left in the third, Elgadi picked up his third and fourth foul.
 It forced the star to play conservative basketball to avoid his fifth foul, which he eventually received late in the fourth.
 The Rams proceeded to go on a 33-8 run after Elgadi’s fourth foul to conclude the game.

 However, very few remember the 29-point Rams win, or the well-played three quarters by the Badgers.
-Yet, this 2015 game marks the start of what most call an OUA rivalry.
+Yet, this 2015 game marks the start of what most look at as a new OUA rivalry.
 Both Ryerson and Brock fans look forward to the matchup between the two teams each season.
-Arenas, no matter in Toronto or St. Catharines, get packed; in the 2015-16 season Brock sent three fan buses to Toronto, Ryerson countered a year later with four buses and this year Brock plans to answer with five.
+Arenas, no matter in Toronto or St. Catharines, get packed; in the 2015-16 season Brock sent three student buses to Toronto, Ryerson countered a year later with four buses and this year Brock plans to answer with five.

 The Badgers have beaten Ryerson in four of their last five matchups (including exhibition) following the 2015 loss.

 The two teams will meet again on Wednesday at the Mattamy Athletic Centre in Toronto.
-A Brock win will confirm the Badgers as the better team, if any more confirmation is needed.
-Ryerson, after being upset by Western this past weekend, will need to prove they still belong amongst the top tier of the OUA.
+A Brock win will only grow belief that the Badgers are a better team.
+Ryerson, after being upset by Western this past weekend, will need to prove they still belong among the top tier of the OUA.

 Four games into the 2017-18 season, the Badgers are the fifth best offense in the OUA, averaging 88.8 points per game on 45.9 per cent from the field.
 Ryerson is right on par with Brock, shooting 45.6 per cent from the field, but they’re only averaging 74.7 point per game.
 Defensively, the edge goes to Ryerson, who in three games this season have held their opponents to an average of 62.7 point per game.
 While Brock has allowed an average of 71.5 points.